United Airlines Boeing 787-10 Seat Selection Guide (2025)

 Category Seats Reason

-Quietest Row 21 Lower traffic than bulkhead
+Quietest Row 21 Lower traffic than the bulkhead, and no bassinet position alongside

 5. Economy Plus (Extra Legroom)